BoManev/newsletter-rs/SPEC.md

 so that I can receive updates when new content is published on the blog

 ### Blog author
-As a blog author, I want to send updates when new content is published, so that I can notify my reader
+As a blog author, I want to send an email to all my **confirmed** subscribers when new content is published, so that I can notify my reader

 ### Subscriber